SpeedyWeather/SpeedyWeather.jl/docs/src/how_to_run_speedy.md

 ```

 It will read the orography from file as shown, and there are some smoothing options too, but let's not change them.
-Same as before, create a model, initialize into a simulation, run.
+Same as before, create a model, intialize into a simulation, run.
 This time directly for 12 days so that we can
 compare with the last plot
 ```julia
 julia> model = ShallowWaterModel(;spectral_grid, orography, initial_conditions);